momohyusuf/football-app/README.md

 ## Overview

-This project was built to further enlighten my knowledge about making multiple calls from a Single Api that has multiple endpoints.
-And also to understand how data is structured in a database.
+This project was built to enlighten my knowledge about making multiple calls from a Single Api that has multiple endpoints.
+Also to understand how data is structured in a database.

 ### The Project Goal

 Users should be able to:
 1.Get latest football news
-2.Get football fixtures current live scores
+2.Get football fixtures and current live scores
 3.Get league standing
 4.Get team, players and coach information and stats 4.get predictions